MicroEJ/docs/DeviceDeveloperGuide/netIntroduction.rst

 Net and SSL low level parts connects the Net and SSL libraries to the user-supplied drivers code (coded in C).

-The MicroEJ simulator provides all features of Net and SSL libraries.
+The MicroEJ Simulator provides all features of Net and SSL libraries.
-This one takes part of the network settings stored in the operating system on which the simulator will be launched.
+This one takes part of the network settings stored in the operating system on which the Simulator will be launched.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free